Blackpool Zoo: Layout and facilities

 Wheelchairs and pushchairs are available to hire from the zoo's reception.
 The zoo is built on entirely flat land with all areas being easily accessible.

 Blackpool Zoo features two main catering outlets, with a number of additional satellite kiosks.
 The main cafe, known as the Lakeview Cafe, serves a mixture of hot food, fast food, salads and drinks.
 There is an adjoining conservatory selling ice creams and refreshments.

 In the main entrance there is a coffee shop, selling light snacks and Starbucks drinks.
 A new Asian themed eatery has recently opened near the Dinosaur Safari, serving noodles and rice dishes.
 The BBQ Kiosk towards the rear of the park serves hot dogs, chips and refreshments during the summer months.

-There are two main shops in the zoo - one located within the main entrance building and a smaller, seasonal shop located adjoining the Amazonia exhibit.
+There are two main shops in the zoo – one located within the main entrance building and a smaller, seasonal shop located adjoining the Amazonia exhibit.

 The zoo features a lecture theatre and smaller meeting room which are available to hire for private functions.

-Blackpool zoo offers a 40% reductions to residents.
+Blackpool zoo is known to offer up to 40% reductions to residents of Lancashire.

 Playbarn

-The zoo also features a multi-level, jungle themed, indoor soft play area - known as the Playbarn.
+The zoo also features a multi-level, jungle themed, indoor soft play area – known as the Playbarn.

 Entry to the Playbarn is additional to the zoo, and it can be used by members of the public without needing to visit the zoo.